Pacific Northwest Trail

 - Breakfast: 2 poptarts, 2 granola bars - 750 calories.
 I'm rarely hungry before starting my morning hike.

-- Lunch: nutella or PBJ on crackers - 600 calories.
+- Lunch: nutella or PBJ on tortillas, fig bars - 600 calories.

-- Snacks: Austin crackers, peanut M&Ms, trail mix, sunflower kernels - 900 calories
+- Snacks: Austin crackers, peanut M&Ms, trail mix, sunflower kernels, jerky, Lil Debbie desserts - 1000 calories

-- Dinner: protein powder after hiking and tuna on tortillas, Nutty Bar for dessert - 600 calories.
+- Dinner: protein powder after hiking and tuna or sausage on tortillas, Nutty Bar for dessert - 600 calories.

 - Drink: just water. lots and lots of water.